 Just step on up, I’ll give a hand

-And if you ain’t got a problem, maybe we can shed it, baby
+And if you ain’t got a problem, maybe we can shake it, baby

 Don’t back down, don’t back down